 - If you are traveling by air, your carrier should have food and water dishes.
 Pet carriers with dishes can be purchased from pet-supply stores or bought directly from domestic airlines.

 - It’s best to acclimate your pet to the carrier in the months or weeks leading up to your trip.
 Let your pet explore the carrier.
 Put our pet’s food dish inside the carrier, and confine him or her in it for short periods as practice.
 If you’ll be traveling by car, put your pet in the carrier and take short drives around the neighborhood.
 If you introduce car travel with short trips in this way, most dogs and cats will quickly adjust to and even enjoy car trips.

 Careful Preparation is the Key

-- When packing, don't forget your pet's food, food and water dishes, bedding, litter and litter box, leash, collar and tags, grooming supplies, and a first-aid kit and any necessary medications.
+- When packing, don’t forget your pet’s food, food and water dishes, bedding, litter and litter box, leash, collar and tags, grooming supplies, a pet first-aid kit, and any necessary medications.
 Always have a container of drinking water with you.

 - Traveling can be upsetting to your pet’s stomach.
 Take along ice cubes, which are easier on your pet than large amounts of water.
 You should keep feeding to a minimum during travel.
 (Provide a light meal for your pet two to three hours before you leave, if you are traveling by car, or four to six hours before departure if traveling by air.)
 Allow small amounts of water periodically in the hours before the trip.

-Carry a current photograph of your pet with you.
-If your pet is lost during a trip, a photograph will make it easier for others (airline employees, the police, shelter workers, and others) to help you find your pet.
+- Always carry your pet’s current rabies vaccination certificate, and a current photograph of your pet with you.
+If your pet is lost during a trip, a photograph will make it easier for others (airline employees, the police, shelter workers, and others) to help you find him.

 Additional information can be found here.

-Copyright Denver Dumb Friends League and Humane Society of the United States.
-All rights reserved.
+Adapted from the Denver Dumb Friends League and Humane Society of the United States.